 The petals are deep pink or red in colour and are 5.5 to 9.5cm in length by 2.7 to 3.7 cm in width.
 The fruits are oblong and fairly large being 8 to 18cm in length by 3.5 to 6cm in diameter.
 More so, they contain many seeds that are 5 to 6mm in length, all of which have a woolly indument, which is cotton-like fiber covering.
 The buds are conical.

 According to many parts of this plant is utilized for medicinal and traditional purposes.
-However, there is limited scientifc evidence supporting the potential use of B.buonopozense as an antidiarrhoeal agent.
-Present study therefore investigated the scientifc basis for the effcacy of its anti-diarrheal properties8.
+However, there is limited scientific evidence supporting the potential use of B.buonopozense as an antidiarrhoeal agent.
+Present study therefore investigated the scientifc basis for the efficacy of its antidiarrheal properties8.

 MATERIALS AND METHODS-